 The good news is that there isn’t much to dislike here.
 You’ll be getting, for the most part, all the features you could hope for, plenty of choice and customization potential in terms of things like specialist functions (i.e. for sports earbuds) and visual design, and you should also be able to find a sound signature that works for you.

 That said, there may be an element of minor frustration which plagues the ardent audiophile.
-For the most part, a $200 pair of earbuds has the potential to sound pretty great, but truly excellent audio carries with it a slightly more expensive price tag and companies want to ensure that their products cater to a broader spectrum of the population than just the audiophiles.
+For the most part, a $200 pair of in-ear headphones has the potential to sound pretty great, but truly excellent audio carries with it a slightly more expensive price tag and companies want to ensure that their products cater to a broader spectrum of the population than just the audiophiles.

 What to Look For

 It’s time to start looking for what you want to find.
 At $200 and above, you should no longer be concerning yourself with major tradeoffs.
 If you want a fashionable, statement pair of earphones that can also deliver a solid audio experience, you can find it.
-If you want wireless earbuds with a myriad of options to customize the fit, it’s yours.
+If you want wireless earphones with a myriad of options to customize the fit, it’s yours.

 Unlike purchasing at a lower price point, there’s no sense in which you should have to settle for less than exactly what you’re looking for in terms of feature combinations, product specialities, and look.